danielrlc/article-view-next-js/README.md

 ## What next?

 Here are the things I would add next to this app, if I were getting it ready for production:

 - Search engine optimisation (SEO)
 - Friendlier URLs for the article pages
 - Testing with [Cypress](https://www.cypress.io/)
 - Refactoring React components into smaller components, to make the code more readable
 - Customising Tailwind with brand colours and so on
 - Error handling.
 I have a little of this, but not much.

+## Fixes on dev branch

+- Fixed "no unique key" console warning on home page

+## Investigated, but not fixed yet

+Warning about this URL on home page: http://localhost:3000/article/cd84189c-241e-4211-a95e-f20d7ec34c9a Warning message: "Prop 'href' did not match... (and then the URL)"

+BUT: the network request to that URL looks like it's fine.
+It sends back a '200 OK' response.
+So all fine???